 Having to rely on myself has made me more capable, more aware and a better traveller overall.

 I’ve been travelling solo since I was 20 years old, and even at 33, people still give me the craziest looks when I tell them I’m going to Rwanda or Hong Kong or even somewhere mainstream like Paris alone.

 I think the biggest challenge I’ve had to overcome is convincing others that travelling alone is not something that should intimidate or scare them—it’s the most rewarding way to travel, in my opinion, and it’s very rare I’m actually alone for long as I always meet people anywhere I go!
 I try to be an advocate for getting out of one’s comfort zone and hope that my own adventures and confidence infect others who may not have considered a solo jaunt before.

 Aleah from Solitary Wanderer

-As a solo traveller, a major challenge is a loneliness.
+As a solo traveller, a major challenge is loneliness.
 It doesn’t always happen, but to address it, I stay in hostels where I could meet other travellers who could become my travel buddy in that particular city.
 I also join free walking tours.